Sunday January 30, 2022 11:00 AM CST -- As If Nothing Happened --

 the Air" carries all the wattage of a full strength carrier bringing

-deep authoritative voices into your home.
+deep authoritative voices into the home.
 "Prayers" is of course the

 emblematic trademark of the mystical psuedo-science of religious